Supporting our events and spreading our message in the community.

 Community Outreach (PAWS for Life)

-Working directly into underserved communities to help provide lifesaving resources for cats and dogs is one of the best ways to reduce pet overpopulation and keep pets out of shelters.
+Working directly in under-served communities to help provide lifesaving resources for cats and dogs is one of the best ways to reduce pet overpopulation and keep pets out of shelters.
 You can make a difference for people and pets in need by volunteering for PAWS for Life as a:

 - Community Event Volunteer, supporting our large outreach events